 Sticker price

 We used the advertised price for each plan as our data point.
 Of course, this isn’t the full picture when it comes to home internet costs.
-Many ISPs use promotional pricing, which increases your internet price after 12 months.
+Many ISPs may include hidden charges such as equipment fees or promotional pricing (where your internet price increases after 12 months).

-Given regional pricing and promotional period differences among ISPs over the past five years, it’d be more than challenging to keep non-sticker pricing consistent across all 24 ISPs in this study.
+Given regional pricing and promotional period differences among ISPs over time, it’d be extremely challenging to keep non-sticker pricing consistent and inflation-adjusted across all 24 ISPs in this study.
 Still, we think that sticker price is a useful historical indicator that shows what ISPs felt customers would pay over time.

 Looking for the best internet deals?